A simple security step that can make all the difference

 That’s why company security policies are so crucial to communicate with your employees.
 If your company requires all work devices to have passwords, that is a security policy that everyone should know and be held responsible for following.

 This may even be a topic or policy that prospective business customers ask about in a vendor security questionnaire.

-Each time we let our guard down, that leaves a new vulnerability into our computer system or even a company network.
+Each time we let our guard down, that leaves a new vulnerability into our system, applications, or company network.
 If you have a B2B company, lax security practices can ultimately lead to a poor cybersecurity posture that damages your sales.